misje/opencti-wazuh-connector/docs/source/alert_search.rst

 settings in :attr:`~wazuh.search_config.SearchConfig` to determine how searches are performed.

-Observables that have been created by the connector through :ref:`Enrichment` are not looked up by default (determined by :attr:`~wazuh.config.Config.label_ignore_list` and :attr:`~wazuh.config.Config.enrich_labels`).
+Observables that have been created by the connector through :ref:`enrichment
+<enrichment>` are not looked up by default (determined by
+:attr:`~wazuh.config.Config.label_ignore_list` and
+:attr:`~wazuh.config.Config.enrich_labels`).
 In order to look up these entities, simply remove the *WAZUH_IGNORE* label and run the enrichment again.